openframeworks/ofBook/chapters/animation/chapter.md

 - [`ofGetFrameRate()`](http://openframeworks.cc/documentation/application/ofAppRunner.html#!show_ofGetFrameRate "ofGetFrameRate Documentation Page") returns the current frame rate (in frames per second).
 - [`ofSetFrameRate( float targetFrameRate )`](http://openframeworks.cc/documentation/application/ofAppRunner.html#!show_ofSetFrameRate "ofSetFrameRate Documentation Page") sets the maximum frame rate.
 If the software is animating faster than this, `ofSetFrameRate` will slow it down.
 Think of it like a speed limit.
 It doesn't make you go faster, but it prevents you from going too fast.
 Set the value to 0 to run as fast as possible.

-In addition, openGL works with an output display and will attempt to synchronize with the refresh rate of the monitor -- sometimes called vertical-sync or vertical blanking.
+In addition, OpenGL works with an output display and will attempt to synchronize with the refresh rate of the monitor -- sometimes called vertical-sync or vertical blanking.
 If you don't synchronize with the refresh rate, you can get something called frame tearing, where the non-synchronization can mean frames get drawn before and after a change, leading to horizontal lines of discontinuity, called [screen tearing](http://en.wikipedia.org/wiki/Screen_tearing)

 **[note: frame rip graphic here]**